zuozhenggh/learning-library/solutions-library/ebs-extend/data-safe/data-safe.md

 * A tenancy admin user
 * A paid Oracle Cloud Infrastructure tenancy (not available for Free Tier or Always Free tenancies)
-* An advanved-provisioned EBS instance from Cloud Manager with a Virtual Machine Database System.
+* An advanced-provisioned EBS instance from Cloud Manager with a Virtual Machine Database System.
 * A text file with the following values:
     - The private IP address of the database to be targeted on Data Safe
     - The public IP address of the EBS Cloud Manager